brooklabteam/cambodia-dengue-national/figure-development/FigS18/Prep-ML-Tree.md

 ```
-ref <- " NC_002640"
+ref <- "NC_002640"
-denv1 <- paste0(denv1, ", ", ref)
+denv1 <- paste0(denv1, ",", ref)
-denv2 <- paste0(denv2, ", ", ref)
+denv2 <- paste0(denv2, ",", ref)

 ```

-After downloading the files for DENV1 and DENV2 into our browsers, we store each compiled fasta in the 'ML-tree' folder, then load and rename:
+After downloading the files for DENV1 and DENV2 into our browsers, we store each compiled fasta in the 'dengueML' folder, then load and rename:

 ```
 rm(list=ls())